 Warwick University Data Breach – April 2020

 An unknown number of employee and student data was accessed through the Russel Group university’s administrative network.
-The incident occurred when a member of staff installed remote-viewing software, opening a database of personal information for cyber criminals.
+The incident occurred when a staff member installed remote-viewing software, opening a personal information database for cybercriminals.

 Easy Jet Data Breach – May 2020

 EasyJet first became aware of the attack in January, but it was reported in May that 9 million customers had been affected.
-Email addresses, travel details and credit card information was accessed during the COVID-19 pandemic, a period in which the number of phishing attempts have increased.
+Email addresses, travel details and credit card information were accessed during the COVID-19 pandemic when the number of phishing attempts has increased.
 All affected customers were contacted by May 26th, but it is advised that anyone who has purchased an EasyJet flight or holiday should be vigilant when opening emails.